What Is Junctional Epidermolysis Bullosa, LAMA3-related?

-Junctional Epidermolysis Bullosa (JEB), LAMA3-Related is an inherited disease that causes severe blistering on the skin.
-There are two types of this condition: Herlitz JEB (H-JEB) and non-Herlitz JEB (NH-JEB).
-Both forms of JEB are caused by mutations in the LAMA3 gene.
+Junctional epidermolysis bullosa (JEB), LAMA3-related, is an inherited disease that causes severe blistering on the skin.
+This condition has two subtypes: Herlitz JEB (H-JEB) and non-Herlitz JEB (NH-JEB).
+Both forms of JEB are caused by harmful changes (variants) in the LAMA3 gene.

-Granulation tissue, a kind of soft, pink, bumpy, moist skin, forms at blistering sites in the healing process.
+Granulation tissue, a soft, pink, bumpy, moist skin, forms at blistering sites in the healing process.
 It is also seen around the nose, mouth, ears, fingers, and toes, as well as in areas that receive friction, such as the buttocks and back of the head.
-Because this tissue can chafe and wear away, it bleeds easily, can be a site of fluid loss, and leaves the patient open to infection.
+Because this tissue can chafe and wear away, it bleeds easily and can be a site of fluid loss or infection.

-Other symptoms in infants and children with the disease may include a hoarse cry, cough, other breathing problems, fevers, loss of fingernails and toenails, poorly formed tooth enamel, abnormalities of the urinary tract and bladder (may lead to urinary tract infections and kidney failure), poor growth, electrolyte imbalance, hair loss, osteoporosis, and skin cancer.
+Other symptoms in infants and children with the disease may include a hoarse cry, cough, other breathing problems, fevers, loss of fingernails and toenails, poorly formed tooth enamel, abnormalities of the urinary tract and bladder, poor growth, electrolyte imbalance, hair loss, osteoporosis, and skin cancer.

-NH-JEB is a less severe form of H-JEB.
-Blistering occurs in fewer areas (hands, feet, knees, and elbows), and may not result in blistering of the internal organs.
-The onset of blistering may be later as well.
+NH-JEB is a less severe form of JEB.
+Blistering occurs in fewer areas (hands, feet, knees, and elbows) and may not result in blistering of the internal organs.
+The onset of blistering can be later as well.
 Issues related to granulation tissue and complications with breathing are not common.
-However, hair loss, improper nail formation, and poorly formed tooth enamel are seen.
+Hair loss, improper nail formation, and poorly formed tooth enamel are observed in individuals with NH-JEB.

-H-JEB is extremely rare.
-Overall estimates indicate that 0.37 individuals per million are affected by H-JEB.
+H-JEB is extremely rare; less than 1 in 1 million individuals are affected by H-JEB.

-NH-JEB is slightly more common, with overall estimates of 2 individuals per million being affected by the disease.
+NH-JEB is slightly more common, with an estimated 1 in 500,000 individuals affected by the disease.

-In individuals with breathing difficulty (more typically those with H-JEB), an opening may be made in the neck to deliver air to the trachea.
-However, this may be difficult for a person with fragile skin.
+In individuals with breathing difficulty (typically those with H-JEB), an opening may be made in the neck to deliver air to the trachea (tracheostomy).

 Other names for